The Latest WUN Headlines + A Look at What's Up on Wednesday

 2 pm to 6 pm: Aquidneck Growers Market – Wednesday on Memorial Boulevard

-5 pm to 8 pm: Taproot’s 6th Anniversary at Taproot Brewing at Newport Vineyards

-6 pm to 8 pm: An Evening of Art and Light at Newport Art Museum
+5:30 pm to 7 pm: Pilates at the Museum at Newport Art Museum

 6:30 pm to 8:30 pm: Fermentation Class at Forty 1 North